For women considering elective hysterectomy

 While many women who have adenomyosis have no symptoms, it can cause the uterus

-to grow 2–3 times its normal size and be accompanied by severe menstrual cramping.
+to grow 2–3 times its normal size, accompanied by severe menstrual cramping.
+It

-by pathology after hysterectomy, but technically it is categorized as a benign condition.
+by pathology after hysterectomy, though it’s technically categorized as a benign

-At least 40% percent of hysterectomies performed are for fibroids.
-(Fibroids
+At least 40% percent of hysterectomies are for fibroids though fibroids are not

-technically are not part of the endometrium.)
+technically part of the endometrium.
 No one knows exactly what causes them, but

-they are definitely a nuisance.
-They are very real and women’s concerns
+they are definitely an issue for many women.
+They are very real and their growth

-Fibroids are quite common: at least one in five women over age 35 has them.
-Many
+At least one in five women over age 35 has fibroids.
+Many women think that having